alisterburt/eulerangles/docs/source/usage/quick_start.md

 # Quick Start
-[Euler angles](https://en.wikipedia.org/wiki/Euler_angles), often used to represent rigid body rotations in 3D, can be defined in many different ways.
+[Euler angles](https://en.wikipedia.org/wiki/Euler_angles) are often used to represent rigid body rotations in 3D.

+They can be defined in many different ways.
 The world of transformations is filled with [ambiguities](https://rock-learning.github.io/pytransform3d/transformation_ambiguities.html) which can make it harder than necessary to interface softwares which define their transformations differently.

 `eulerangles` is designed to simplify the handling of large sets of Euler angles in Python.

 ## Installation
 If you're already at ease with package management in Python, go ahead and